Is Wine Safe During Pregnancy? (Updated 2026 Guide)

 No - wine is not safe during pregnancy.
 Medical experts agree there is no known safe amount of alcohol during pregnancy, as it can cause fetal alcohol spectrum disorder (FASD) with lifelong consequences.

 Alcohol crosses the placenta and reaches your baby, who cannot process it the way adults can.
-Even small amounts of wine can interfere with fetal brain development and cause permanent physical and cognitive problems.
-The CDC, ACOG, and NHS all recommend complete abstinence from alcohol throughout pregnancy.
+Even small amounts of wine can interfere with fetal development, particularly brain development.
+The CDC, NHS, and major medical organizations worldwide recommend complete abstinence from alcohol throughout pregnancy.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.